Wars of the Roses 1455-1487

-The Yorkists were Richard, Duke of York and his descendants, whose sons ruled as Edward IV from 1461-1470 and again from 1471-1483 (separated by part of the reign of Henry VI) …and Richard III (1483-85).
-Edward IV’s son, Edward V reigned for only 78 days in 1483, when he disappeared at the age of 12 and was allegedly murdered along with his younger brother and the two bodies supposedly buried at the Tower of London.
+The Yorkists were Richard, Duke of York and his descendants, whose sons ruled as Edward IV from 1461-1470 and again from 1471-1483 (separated by part of the reign of Henry VI) …Edward IV’s son, Edward V, reigned for only 78 days in 1483, when he disappeared at the age of 12 and was allegedly murdered along with his younger brother.
+The last Yorkist King was Richard III (1483-85).

 The Lancastrians took their name from John of Gaunt, Duke of Lancaster, whose descendants ruled as Henry IV (1399-1413), Henry V (1413-1422), and Henry VI (1422-1461 and again in 1470-1471, in 2 reigns separated by that of Edward IV).

 The Wars of the Roses were fought over a period of 32 years.
 In December 1460, during the first reign of Henry VI, a major battle occurred at Sandal Magna, Wakefield, when the Yorkists under the Lord Protector, the Duke of York, were destroyed by forces of the Lancastrians under Henry VI’s Queen, Margaret of Anjou.

 The bloody conflict between the houses of York and Lancaster had now commenced, and Yorkshire was doomed to experience that scourge of nations, “civil war”, in its greatest horrors.
 After Henry VI had been taken prisoner at the battle of Northampton, his masculine and warlike queen, Margaret of Anjou, repaired to the north, where she soon drew together 20,000 men.